idefix-code/idefix/doc/source/programmingguide.rst

 are by default excluded at compilation, and do not impact performance in production.
 To enable them, use the `-D Idefix_RUNTIME_CHECKS=ON` configuration flag.

+It may also be useful to implement debug-only safeguards with custom logic that doesn't fit `RUNTIME_CHECK_*` macros.
+This can be achieved by using the compiler directive `#ifdef RUNTIME_CHECKS` directly.

 Minimal skeleton
 ================